 City Tour in Puerto Montt and Puerto Varas

 Puerto Varas - The tour departs between 14.00 and 14.30 from hotels in Puerto Varas or Puerto Montt.
-The exploration begins in Puerto Varas, the picturesque “City of Roses,” with a scenic stop along the waterfront to admire the bay’s panoramic view and the “Aurora” sculpture against Lake Llanquihue.
+The exploration begins in Puerto Varas, the picturesque “City of Roses,” with a scenic stop along the waterfront to admire the panoramic view of the bay and the “Aurora” sculpture against Lake Llanquihue.
 Visitors will see the iconic Church of the Sacred Heart of Jesus, a replica of a German church, and explore the Old Quarter, settled by German immigrants.
 Enjoy views of Osorno Volcano while descending towards downtown, with its charming lakeside promenade showcasing the region’s natural beauty.

 Frutillar & Llanquihue Tour